serlo/frontend/README.md

 ## Components

 ?
 How to structure components?
+Default to styled always?

+## States and hierarchies

+If you ever want to manipulate the dom of a sibling: don't do it!
+Push the state up the hierarchy instead, expose an onChange-handler and let the parent manipulate the sibling.